tskit-dev/msprime/docs/api.rst

 or if we have obtained the tree sequence from another program and wish to overlay neutral mutations on this tree sequence.

+.. data:: msprime.BINARY == 0

+    The binary mutation alphabet where ancestral states are always "0" and derived states "1".

+.. data:: msprime.NUCLEOTIDES == 1

+    The nucleotides mutation alphabet in which ancestral and derived states are chosen from the characters "A", "C", "G" and "T".

+.. autoclass:: msprime.InfiniteSites

 .. autofunction:: msprime.mutate